gerpark/ftsim/docs/source/component.rst

 where the picking happens.
 On our visualization a little dialog pops up or receives the focus as soon as a `LE` arrives.
 In a real warehouse the Workstation might be a PC.
-To move the LE further on (after imaginary inventory has been picked) the dialog has to be used.
+To move the LE further on (after imaginary inventory has been picked) a dialog has to be used.
 Furthermore the Workstation dialog allows to create new `LE's`.

 Orders
 ------

-Additionally it is possible to supply orders.
+Additionally it is possible to supply Orders.
 Each `order` (Task Order) is dynamically assigned to one Workstation and consists of one or more `tasks`.
-A Task simply consists of a LE name.
+A Task basically consists of a `LE`, which carries the imaginary inventory.